Feast of Trumpets / Yom Teruah

-As a Christian seeking more intimacy in my walk with Yeshua, learning about, experiencing and keeping these feasts (including the Sabbath) has brought me not only into deeper intimacy with him, but God has showered me with new understanding, unexpected blessings, strengthened faith and fresh excitement daily.
+As a Christian seeking more intimacy in my walk with Yeshua, learning about, experiencing and keeping these feasts (including the Sabbath) brought me not only into deeper intimacy with him, but God has showered me with new understanding, unexpected blessings, strengthened faith and fresh excitement.
 I highly recommend it!

 There are seven Feasts or Holy Days commanded in the Bible – four in the Spring, and three in the Fall.
 It’s true, Jews had been observing these Feasts for 1,400 years before Yeshua’s birth.
 But what if Yehovah set those dates as days He intends to fulfill specific prophecies in Yeshua’s lifetime and His second coming?
 Wouldn’t you want to know which dates those were?
 Let’s recount what happened on the Spring Feast dates during Yeshua’s lifetime. (more…)